humans-to-robots-motion/mogaze/README.md

 # Citation

-When using this dataset please mention the following paper in your work:
+When using this dataset please mention the following paper in your work
 ```
 @article{kratzer2019prediction,
   title={Prediction of Human Full-Body Movements with Motion Optimization and Recurrent Neural Networks},